Can You Sue Your Employer for Slander and Defamation?

 The last requirement is showing that the defamatory statement harmed your reputation.
 Showing harm to your personal or professional life can be difficult, but there are a few options.

 In some cases, you can show defamation per se.
 Defamation per se means that the false statement was so bad that it couldn’t help but harm your reputation.
-For example, if an employer falsely said:
+For example, if an employer falsely said that you stole from the company, that you engaged in sexual harassment, or that you have a criminal record, you may have a case of defamation per se, since the statements are clearly damaging to your reputation.

 Depending on your situation, other types of damages include:

 • Nominal damages.
-A small amount awarded when you can show defamation per se but not actual damages resulting from the defamatory statement.
+A small amount is awarded when you can show defamation per se but not actual damages resulting from the defamatory statement.

 • Actual damages.
 Compensation for harms you suffered because of the defamation, including emotional distress.
 Actual damages can be for past and future injuries, such as lost wages or earning potential.